 Vegan breakfast options

-Travel and Leisure has put together a list of the best vegan and vegan-friendly restaurants in each state.
-To showcase the best vegan options the list not only includes vegan businesses and restaurants, but also some restaurants that serve meat.
+Last winter, Travel and Leisure put together a list of the best vegan and vegan-friendly restaurants in each state.
+To showcase the best vegan options, the list not only included vegan businesses and restaurants, but also some restaurants that serve meat.
 Travel and Leisure explained the logic behind including restaurants that serve non-vegan food items: “Sometimes, the best plant-based dishes are served at traditional restaurants — and we count this as progress.
 We’ve also tried to choose restaurants that really capture the spirit of their locale, as too often, vegans can feel excluded from truly sampling the culinary culture of a place.”

 Chef Will the Palate

 The best vegan option in Alabama is on wheels.
-Chef Will the Palate’s food truck can be found can be found in Huntsville, Alabama offering customers a healthy alternative lunch option.
-In the kitchen, chef Forest Wilson, who is a longtime chef and vegetarian, is creating food that will put you in a vegan food coma.
-Wilson sources his ingredients from local farms to create “Southern-inspired, blackened smoky tofu over greens, cumin-spiced black bean tacos and herb-forward crusty avocado sandwiches.”
+Chef Will the Palate’s food truck can be found can be found in Huntsville and it offers customers a healthy alternative lunch option.
+In the kitchen, chef Forest Wilson, who is a longtime chef and vegetarian, is creating food that will put you in a vegan food coma, such as “Southern-inspired, blackened smoky tofu over greens, cumin-spiced black bean tacos and herb-forward crusty avocado sandwiches.”

 The Root Café

-This casual food spot offers great vegan and non-vegan food.
-Farm to table has a whole new meaning at The Root Café as it sources all meats, eggs and even some cheeses from within Arkansas.
-The coffee is locally roasted and if you want to know where something is from “all producers are named on their website.”
-The menu is also coded so at a quick glance you can see which items are vegetarian or vegan.
+This casual restaurant offers great vegan and non-vegan food, with its ingredients almost entirely sourced from within the state.
+The coffee at The Root Café as is even locally roasted, and if you want to know an ingredient's origins, all producers are listed on its website.
+The menu is also coded, so at a quick glance you can see which items are vegetarian or vegan.

 The Farmer’s Table

-Even though The Farmer’s Table serves meat, the vegan options at this restaurant surpass even some of the best vegan only options in the state.
-Each vegan option is flawlessly executed at The Farmer's Table.
-Whether it’s the vegan shepard’s pie or spaghetti squash pasta with quinoa meatballs, the restaurant is modernizing vegan options and creating new flavors for vegans to enjoy.
+Even though The Farmer’s Table serves meat, the vegan options at this restaurant surpass even some of the best vegan-only restaurants in the state.
+Whether it’s the flawlessly executed vegan shepherd’s pie or spaghetti squash pasta with quinoa meatballs, the restaurant is modernizing vegan options and creating new flavors for vegans to enjoy.
+Green Bar Kitchen

 Based out of Ft.
 Lauderdale, Green Bar Kitchen offers breakfast, lunch and assorted beverages.
-The menu stretches from carrot cake overnight oats to the Impossible Burger which is topped with lettuce, tomato and onion.
-Either way it goes, if you're vegan—or vegan curious—there is no shortage of choices here.
+The menu stretches from carrot cake overnight oats to the Impossible Burger, which is topped with lettuce, tomato and onion.
+Either way it goes, if you're vegan — or vegan curious — there are no shortage of choices here.

 The Vegan Hot Dog Cart

-Just because you're vegan doesn't mean that you have to kiss hot dogs goodbye.
-Thanks to The Vegan Hot Dog Cart in Orlando, patrons are getting their cravings satiated.
-There isn't really much difference between a "traditional" hot dog and these vegan ones.
-They look identical save the non-meat versions are plant-based.
-No matter, take a walk on the wild side and you won't be disappointed.
+Just because you're vegan doesn't mean that you have to kiss hot dogs good-bye.
+Thanks to The Vegan Hot Dog Cart in Orlando, patrons can get their cravings satiated.
+There isn't really much difference between a "traditional" hot dog and these vegan ones — they truly look identical.

-The name may seem a little shocking but the food here is even more so.
-Slutty Vegan was founded in 2018 in the West End community of Atlanta by Pinky Cole.
-This black-owned and operated concept recently made the switch from pop-up restaurant to brick and mortar.
-The menu items are cheekily named and dishes include a One Night Stand which is a vegan version of a loaded bacon cheeseburger—save no bacon, no meat and no traditional cheese.
-You won't miss the meat here however.
-The food will have you doing double takes as you reach for another bite.
+The name may seem a little shocking, but the food here is even more so.
+Slutty Vegan was founded in 2018 in the West End community of Atlanta by Pinky Cole and this black-owned and operated concept recently made the switch from pop-up restaurant to brick and mortar.
+The menu items are cheekily named and dishes include a One Night Stand, which is a vegan version of a loaded bacon cheeseburger — hold the bacon, beef and traditional cheese.
+But we promise you won't miss the meat — the food will have you doing double takes as you reach for another bite.

-Under the same roof, Roots and Heart & Soy are vegetarian restaurants that feature Asian-inspired dishes created by owner Coco Tran.
-Tran has created a menu that features a plant-based Korean rice bowl, deep-fried spring rolls, Vietnamese crepes and tofu that is made in house by Tran herself.
-The beautiful dishes are a contemporary take on traditional Southeast Asian flavors.
+Situated under the same roof, Roots and Heart & Soy are vegetarian restaurants that feature Asian-inspired dishes created by owner Coco Tran.
+The menus feature contemporary takes on traditional Southeast Asian flavors, such as a plant-based Korean rice bowl, deep-fried spring rolls, Vietnamese crepes and tofu that is made in house by Tran herself.

 High Noon Café

-At High Noon Café in Jackson, Mississippi, vegan food is full of flavor and spice.
+At High Noon Café in Jackson, vegan food is full of flavor and spice.
 The menu includes many meat-free options that are made from scratch each day.
-From enchiladas verdes and taco soup to eggplant parmesan and their famous Down Home Chili, High Noon knows how to add flavor and create healthy meatless meals.
+From enchiladas verdes and taco soup to eggplant Parmesan and famous Down Home Chili, High Noon knows how to add flavor and create healthy meatless meals.

 Happy + Hale

-Since 2014, Matt Whitley and Tyler Helikson have been serving up everything from cold pressed juice to avocado toast at Happy + Hale.
-The restaurant doesn’t stick to traditionally Southern food and instead brings the influences of Southern California to the East Coast.
-Even though the food isn’t regional it still delivers on innovation and flavor.
-Some favorites include the quinoa bowls, avocado toast served with French lentils and a splash of Sriracha and customizable salads.
+Since 2014, Matt Whitley and Tyler Helikson have been serving up everything from cold-pressed juice to avocado toast at Happy + Hale.
+The restaurant doesn’t stick to traditional Southern food and instead brings the influences of Southern California east.
+Even though the food isn’t regional, it still delivers on innovation and flavor.
+Some favorites include quinoa bowls, avocado toast served with French lentils and a splash of Sriracha, and customizable salads.
 The restaurant’s menu has vegetarian, vegan and gluten free options.

 Jack of Cups

 Located in downtown Charleston, nothing is a bad option on the Jack of Cups menu.
-Everything is made from scratch daily so you no you’ll be getting a fresh vegetarian or vegan meal no matter what item you choose.
-Some of the menu items on the current fall menu include thai peanut ginger soup, green curry mac ‘n cheese and bahn mi spring rolls.
-The menu also has an option to add either pulled pork or chicken to a dish so feel free to bring along your meat loving friends.
+Everything is made from scratch daily so you know you’ll be getting a fresh vegetarian or vegan meal no matter what item you choose.
+Some of the menu items on the current fall menu include Thai peanut ginger soup, green curry mac and cheese and bánh mì spring rolls.
+The menu also has an option to add either pulled pork or chicken to a dish, so feel free to bring along your meat-loving friends.

-Avo, the all vegan and raw restaurant, calls a shipping container home in Nashville.
-None of the plant-based menu, including zuchhini noodle pad thai and a flax crust pizza with a nut-based ranch, is heated beyond 118 degrees.
+Avo, an all vegan and raw restaurant, calls a shipping container home in Nashville and gives vegans a cool place to enjoy a plant-based menu in a city that focuses heavily on barbecue.
+Nothing on the plant-based menu, including zucchini noodle pad Thai and a flax crust pizza with a nut-based ranch, is heated beyond 118 degrees.
 It doesn’t get much rawer and greener than that.
-This restaurant gives vegans a cool place to enjoy a plant-based menu in a city that focuses heavily on barbecue.

 Bouldin Creek Café